 What OPM actually is, how it differs from PMM and Sales Engineering, and when your org needs it.
 Clear frameworks, not hand-waving.

-Every enterprise software company has a gap between what Product builds and what Sales can articulate.
+Coming soon →Every enterprise software company has a gap between what Product builds and what Sales can articulate.
 OPM exists to close it.
-Here's what the role actually is, where it came from, and why the biggest tech companies are formalizing it now.

 The Venn diagram of these roles is a mess.
-Here's a responsibility matrix that actually clarifies who owns what, and where OPM fits when all four exist.
+Here's a responsibility matrix that actually clarifies who owns what.

-There's no established job ladder for Outbound PMs.
-Here's a proposed framework from IC to Director, with the skills, signals, and comp benchmarks at each level.
+No established job ladder for Outbound PMs.
+Here's a proposed framework from IC to Director.

-I've been the person in the room demoing to F500 prospects, jumping on calls to help sellers close, and taking Voice of the Customer back to product teams to fix what's broken.
-I've done this under the titles Outbound Product Manager, Senior Product Marketing Manager, and Sales Engineer — at companies like IBM (HashiCorp), ExtraHop, and Checkmarx.
+I've been the person in the room demoing to F500 prospects, jumping on calls to help sellers close, and taking Voice of the Customer back to product teams.
+I've done this as Outbound Product Manager, Senior PMM, and Sales Engineer — at IBM (HashiCorp), ExtraHop, and Checkmarx.

-I hold an M.S. in Information Security from Cal Poly Pomona and have worked across cybersecurity, infrastructure, and enterprise SaaS.
+I hold an M.S. in Information Security from Cal Poly Pomona.
 I'm currently inside one of the first major enterprise orgs to formally rebrand its PMM function as Outbound Product Management.

-Get weekly frameworks, career insights, and field-tested playbooks for Outbound Product Managers.
+Get frameworks, career insights, and field-tested playbooks for Outbound Product Managers.